ProjectEvergreen/greenwood/www/pages/getting-started/project-setup.md

 > _This guide assumes you are starting from an **empty** directory (`git init` being the exception).
 We recommend going through this guide once to understand the basics and from there, you can explore our [documentation](/docs/) to learn more about all of Greenwood's capabilities._

 ### Installing Greenwood
-First thing we need to do is setup our project for installing Greenwood.
 With Greenwood installed, you will be able to use its CLI to power the development of your project though automated scripts and configuration.

 First thing we need to do is generate a _package.json_ file so we can install Greenwood.
 The easist way to do that is by running `npm init` from the root directory of where you want to start your project:
 ```shell